Gas for Caravans and Motorhomes

 - Always turn off the gas at the cylinder before you travel.

 - Never use a naked flame to look for a leak.
 A pungent smell is added to the gas, which makes it easy to detect any leaks.
 Check all pipe joints using a washing up liquid solution - the gas will bubble past the leak.
 Isolate the supply, preferably at the cylinder, and seek professional help.
 If the leak was internal, open all windows and keep everyone outside.
 The gas is heavier than air and will pool on the floor, which is why you should ensure floor vents remain unobstructed.

-- Never smoke when changing cylinders.
+- Never smoke when changing cylinders or cartridges.